"She coaches and models with her encyclopedic breadth of talent and knowledge. Kelli is a gem!"

-Brush up an accent before tomorrow's CBS audition!
+Brush up an accent before tomorrow's audition!

 The handouts I've created separate the substitutions of the dialect between Vowels and Consonants, and include a brief history on the dialect itself.
 I encourage my students to start early, start slowly (especially if they've never had to do a dialect before), and listen!

 Each 1 hour session includes...